Barrie Barbary: North Adelaide playing career

 Combining solidity of build with enormous pace and superb ball handling ability, Barrie Barbary was a most damaging player for North Adelaide.
 After displaying consistent brilliance all year, he earned the 1960 Magarey Medal, and backed this up with a premiership medal as well, as North held off a stern challenge from Norwood to win by 5 points.

-Jeff Pash, former footballer and then journalist with "The News" reflected on his 1960 season:As a footballer, he must please the most severe critic; his play is based on the solid, boring rush forward, complete technical mastery of his craft, and a serene, Bunton-like concentration.
+Jeff Pash, former footballer and then journalist with "The News", reflected on his 1960 season:As a footballer, he must please the most severe critic; his play is based on the solid, boring rush forward, complete technical mastery of his craft, and a serene, Bunton-like concentration.
 Strength plus dexterity makes for the brilliant effects.

-State Representative
+State representative

 In his debut SANFL season he impressed enough to earn interstate selection and would go on to represent South Australia 18 times.
 In 1963 Barbary was part of arguably South Australia's greatest ever state team that overcame Victoria at the MCG.
 The game was a fierce, uncompromising and close encounter, with the South Australians getting home in a tense and thrilling last quarter by 7 points, in front of a 59,260 fans.
 South Australian coach Foster Williams stated "the win is the climax to my football career".

-In a match featuring superstars Ron Barassi, Kevin Murray, John Nicholls, Graham 'Polly' Farmer, Darrel Baldock, Brian Dixon, Doug Wade, Sergio Silvagni, Noel Teasdale, Alistair Lord, Lindsay Head, John Halbert, Neil Kerley, Don Lindner, Bill Wedding, Robert Day, John Cahill, Ken Eustice, Geof Motley, John Halbert, Ron Benton, and Neil Hawke Barbary put in the best on ground performance, earning the O'Halloran Trophy.
+In a match featuring superstars Ron Barassi, Kevin Murray, John Nicholls, Graham 'Polly' Farmer, Darrel Baldock, Brian Dixon, Doug Wade, Sergio Silvagni, Noel Teasdale, Alistair Lord, Lindsay Head, John Halbert, Neil Kerley, Don Lindner, Bill Wedding, Robert Day, John Cahill, Ken Eustice, Geof Motley, John Halbert, Ron Benton, and Neil Hawke, Barbary put in the best on ground performance, earning the O'Halloran Trophy.
 The Adelaide Advertiser reported on Barbary's performance: At the MCG on Saturday his speed, tenacity and sure ball-handling were dominating factors in SA's seven point win over Victoria.
 As SA's best player, chosen by the Victorian selectors, Barbary won the trophy given by a leading oil company......
 A steadfast refusal to admit defeat and the ability to gain possession against overwhelming odds are two of Barbary's greatest attributes.
-Barbary knows his capabilities, exploits his skill to the full and lifts the morale of his team mates with his courageous and dashing approach.
+Barbary knows his capabilities, exploits his skill to the full and lifts the morale of his teammates with his courageous and dashing approach.

 SANFL Retirement

 Barbary retired from the SANFL at the end of 1964.
-He played country football, as captain-coach of Kybybolite, in the Kowree-Naracoorte Football League and won two successive Mail Medals in 1965 and 1966.
+He played country football, as captain-coach of Kybybolite, in the Kowree Naracoorte Football League and won two successive Mail Medals in 1965 and 1966.